About EduCloud Server

-Each institution is provided isolated virtual pools of compute, storage and network resources, which can be used to build and deploy robust, highly available applications and services for the institution.
+EduCloud Server offers secure, multi-tenant infrastructure as a service.
+Your institution is supplied with isolated virtual pools of compute, storage and network resources, which can be used to build and deploy robust, highly available applications and services for the institution.
 Compute and storage resources are available in several different performance tiers allowing you to choose the performance levels most appropriate for your applications or application components.

 The underlying physical infrastructure is available at two sites within British Columbia – Vancouver and Kamloops – allowing you to run your workloads in different regions of the province.
 Using shared physical infrastructure increases hardware utilization and server consolidation, reducing overall cost for service users.
 It enables opportunities that might be challenging to achieve in a non-shared environment (e.g. remote location for disaster recovery).

-EduCloud Server meets all of British Columbia's provincial requirements under the FIPPA legislation.
+EduCloud Server meets British Columbia's provincial requirements under the FIPPA legislation.
 It is built using VMware vSphere technology, the industry-leading server virtualization platform.

-EduCloud provides flexible, cloud-based, infrastructure on which to design, build and deploy applications and services for your institution without sacrificing security or control.
+EduCloud provides flexible, cloud-based, infrastructure to design, build and deploy applications and services for your institution without sacrificing security or control.

 Advanced networking lets you manage network design and security controls (firewalls).
-Load balancing services assist with design and deployment of highly available, horizontally scalable applications.
+Load balancing services help with design and deployment of highly available, horizontally scalable applications.

 Catalogs allow pre-built services to be easily selected and quickly deployed by your service users.

 The features, flexibility and control allow you to leverage EduCloud for a wide range of use cases, from deployment of single server to large-scale, highly available multi-server applications.
 Deploy critical disaster recovery services in a different geographic location than your primary workloads.
 Use the catalog, quota and lease features to provide self-provisioned labs for courses with automatic cleanup at end of term.

 Administrators in your own IT organization manage the service, including: